WaitUps/CourseraExercises-AI-Agents-and-Agentic-AI-Course/Module 1/README_Part_1.md

+This notebook serves as a practical guide for interacting with Google's GenAI models using the Python SDK.
+It demonstrates a **"Quasi-Agentic" workflow** by maintaining a persistent message memory, allowing the LLM to build upon previous outputs to refine code, add documentation, and generate a testing suite.

+---

-## 🏗 Case Study: Iterative Development via Programmatic Prompting
+## Case Study: Iterative Development via Programmatic Prompting

 ### Execution Environment & Model Details
 - **Model:** `gemini-flash-lite-latest`